Pulse profile variability associated with the glitch of PSR J1048$-$5832: Introduction

 The present study focuses on PSR J1048$-$5832, an exceptionally unique pulsar exhibiting concurrent radiation emissions across three domains: radio, gamma-ray, and X-ray.
-Discovered through the Parkes high-frequency survey \citep{JohnstonSMK1992}, this pulsar was subsequently identified in X-rays by \cite{GonzalezKPG2006} and certified as a gamma-ray pulsar with relatively low significance by Fermi-LAT \citep{AbdoAAA2010}.
-Characterized as a Vela-like radio pulsar with frequent glitch behavior, PSR J1048$-$5832 has a spin period of 123.7\,ms, a characteristic age of 20.4\,kyr, and a spin-down luminosity of $\dot{E} \sim 2.0 \times 10^{36}~{\rm erg~s^{-1} }$~\citep{JohnstonSMK1992}.
+Discovered through the Parkes high-frequency survey \citep{JohnstonSMK1992}, this pulsar was subsequently identified in X-rays by \cite{GonzalezKPG2006} and confirmed as a gamma-ray pulsar with relatively low significance by Fermi-LAT \citep{AbdoAAA2010}.
+It is similar to a Vela-like pulsar due to its similarities with respect to rotational and radiation characteristics.
+PSR J1048$-$5832 has a spin period of 123.7\,ms, a characteristic age of 20.4\,kyr, and a spin-down luminosity of $\dot{E} \sim 2.0 \times 10^{36}~{\rm erg~s^{-1} }$~\citep{JohnstonSMK1992,JankowskiBSK2019}.
 Its spin parameters and position are collected in Table \ref{Tab:1}.
-Over its observational history, PSR J1048$-$5832 has been associated with 9 glitch events, with glitch sizes ($\Delta \nu / \nu$) ranging from $8.89(9) \times 10^{-9}$ to $3044.1(9) \times 10^{-9}$ \citep{WangMPB2000, Urama2002,YuMHJ2013,WeltevredeJMB2010, LowerDSR2021,ZubietaPGA2023, ZubietaMFL2023}.
-Notably, \cite{YanMWW2020} identified phase-stationary periodic amplitude modulation for PSR J1048$-$5832.
+Over its observational history, PSR J1048$-$5832 frequently glitches and has experienced 9 glitch events, with glitch sizes ($\Delta \nu / \nu$) ranging from $8.89(9) \times 10^{-9}$ to $3044.1(9) \times 10^{-9}$ \citep{WangMPB2000, Urama2002,YuMHJ2013,WeltevredeJMB2010, LowerDSR2021,ZubietaPGA2023, ZubietaMFL2023}.
+Among them, during the recovery process after five large glitches, not only did they show a long-term linear recovery, but most of them also included an exponential recovery process of dozens of days or even longer. \cite{YanMWW2020} explored the polarization properties, and identified the phase-stationary periodic amplitude modulation of this pulsar.

 We analyze in this work the timing observation data of both Fermi-LAT and Parkes 64-m radio telescope from 2007 to 2023 for PSR J1048$-$5832.
 The data span of Fermi-LAT and Parkes are displayed in the last two columns of Table \ref{Tab:1}.
 Leveraging 16 years of comprehensive timing data, the present analysis successfully detects 5 glitch events.
 Importantly, our analysis reveals that the occurrence of glitches precipitated significant changes in the integrated mean pulse profile within the radio frequency domain.
 We also provide insights into the internal dynamics and interactions within neutron stars, as well as the complex interplay between the superfluid interior, crust, and magnetic field.